 Moreover, the downside of SSI and/or Medi-Cal benefits are that they provide just enough support to buy the necessities to survive – such as food and a roof over your head.
 A special needs trust can transcends well beyond these parameters, especially for those handicapped individuals who require more than just food and shelter.
 It guarantees the availability of resources to help your handicapped loved one to comfortably live his life.

 At Cross Law, we help families like yours plan for the future well-being of your special needs family member.
 We understand the complexities of this very complex detailed area of law.
 We understand that type of planning is very important to your child’s future happiness and we take that seriously.
 We at Cross Law think that timely communication with our clients is a top priority and we guarantee to keep you informed every stope of the way.

-If you have a loved one with a disability, give us a call at 650-503-3078 or email us at firstname.lastname@example.org – we will show you to protect your disabled loved one without any worries.
-You can also visit our website www.crossestateplanning.com to watch a video on how a special needs trust program can legally help you plan a comfortable future for the handicapped or disabled person.
+If you have a loved one with a disability, give us a call at 650-503-3078, email us at email@example.com, or fill out the contact form below; we will show you to protect your disabled loved one without any worries.